wink-travel/docs/src/content/docs/studio/payment-terms.md

 **8.3** The Parties acknowledge and agree that the exclusions of, and limitations on, liability set out in this Agreement are fair and reasonable.

-**9\.
-Indemnification**
+**9. Indemnification**

 To the maximum extent permitted by applicable law, you agree to release, defend (at Payment Facilitator’ option), indemnify, and hold Payment Facilitator and all its affiliates and subsidiaries, and their officers, directors, employees, and agents, harmless from and against any claims, liabilities, damages, losses, and expenses, including, without limitation, reasonable legal and accounting fees, arising out of or in any way connected with (i) your breach of these Payment Terms; (ii) your improper use of the Payment Services; (iii) your failure, or our failure at your direction, to accurately report, collect or remit taxes; or (iv) your breach of any laws, regulations, or third-party rights.

-**10\.
-Modification, Term, Termination, and other Measures**
+**10. Modification, Term, Termination, and other Measures**

 **10.1 Modification**.
 Except as otherwise required by applicable law, Payment Facilitator may modify these Payment Terms at any time.
 If we make material changes to these Payment Terms, we will post the revised Payment Terms on the Wink Platform and update the “Last Updated” date at the top of these Payment Terms.
 If you are affected by the modification, we will also provide you with notice of the modifications at least thirty (30) days before the date they become effective.
 If you do not terminate your agreement before the date the revised Payment Terms become effective, your continued use of the Payment Services will constitute acceptance of any changes to the revised Payment Terms.

 **10.2 Term**.
 This agreement between you and Payment Facilitator reflected by these Payment Terms is effective when you create an Wink account or use the Payment Services and remains in effect until either you or we terminate this agreement in accordance with Section 10.3.

 **10.3 Termination**.
 You may terminate this agreement at any time by sending us an email or by deleting your Wink account.
-Terminating this agreement will also serve as notice to cancel your Wink account pursuant to the [Terms](https://www.airbnb.com/terms).
+Terminating this agreement will also serve as notice to cancel your Wink account pursuant to the [Terms](/studio/terms-of-service).
 Without limiting our rights specified below, Payment Facilitator may terminate this agreement for convenience at any time by giving you thirty (30) days' notice via email to your registered email address.
 Payment Facilitator may also terminate this agreement immediately without notice if (i) you have materially breached your obligations under this agreement; (ii) you have provided inaccurate, fraudulent, outdated, or incomplete information; (iii) you have violated applicable laws, regulations, or third-party rights; or (iv) Payment Facilitator believes in good faith that such action is reasonably necessary to protect other Affiliate, Wink, Payment Facilitator, or third parties.

 **10.4 Suspension and Other Measures**.
-Payment Facilitator may limit or temporarily or permanently suspend your use of or access to the Payment Services (i) to comply with applicable law, or the order or request of a court, law enforcement, or other administrative agency or governmental body, (ii) if you have breached these Payment Terms, the [Terms](https://www.airbnb.com/terms), applicable laws, regulations or third-party rights, (iii) if you have provided inaccurate, fraudulent, outdated, or incomplete information regarding the required Pay-out data, (iv) for any amounts you owe under these Payments Term that are overdue or in default, or (v) if Payment Facilitator believes in good faith that such action is reasonably necessary to protect the personal safety or property of Wink, its Accommodation Provider, Payment Facilitator, or third parties, or to prevent fraud or other illegal activity.
+Payment Facilitator may limit or temporarily or permanently suspend your use of or access to the Payment Services (i) to comply with applicable law, or the order or request of a court, law enforcement, or other administrative agency or governmental body, (ii) if you have breached these Payment Terms, the [Terms](/studio/terms-of-service), applicable laws, regulations or third-party rights, (iii) if you have provided inaccurate, fraudulent, outdated, or incomplete information regarding the required Pay-out data, (iv) for any amounts you owe under these Payments Term that are overdue or in default, or (v) if Payment Facilitator believes in good faith that such action is reasonably necessary to protect the personal safety or property of Wink, its Accommodation Provider, Payment Facilitator, or third parties, or to prevent fraud or other illegal activity.

 **10.5 Appeal**.
-If Payment Facilitator takes any of the measures described in Section 10.3 and 10.4 you may appeal such a decision by contacting [customer service](https://www.airbnb.com/help/contact\_us).
+If Payment Facilitator takes any of the measures described in Section 10.3 and 10.4 you may appeal such a decision by contacting [customer service](mailto:support@wink.travel).

 **10.6 Effect of Termination**.
 If you cancel your Wink account as an Affiliate or Payment Facilitator takes any of the measures described above, Payment Facilitator may provide a full refund to any Guests with confirmed booking(s), and you will not be entitled to any compensation for pending or confirmed bookings that were cancelled.

 **10.7 Survival**.
 Sections 5 through 11 of these Payment Terms shall survive any termination or expiration of this agreement.

-**11\.
-Governing Law and Dispute Resolution**
+**11. Governing Law and Dispute Resolution**

 **11.1** If you are contracting with Payment Facilitator in the United States, these Payment Terms will be interpreted in accordance with the laws of the State of Wyoming and the United States of America, without regard to conflict-of-law provisions.
 Legal proceedings (other than small claims actions) must be brought in state or federal court in Wyoming, unless we both agree to some other location.
 You and we both consent to venue and personal jurisdiction in Wyoming.